-Since our car and trailer will take two slots due to the length, we have to pay for two places, each costing 600RMB.
-That will save us one day’s driving time around Bohai bay.
-It is a safe way to book the tickets in advance than buying them on-site, as you may face the situation that the position has been sold out in the peak season.
+Since our car and trailer will take two slots due to the length, we must pay for two places, each costing 600RMB.
+That will save us one day’s driving time around Bohai Bay.
+It is a safer way to book the tickets in advance than buying them on-site, as you may face the situation that the position has been sold out in the peak season.

 The passenger tickets are separately paid for accordingly, and we got the tickets at the last moment at the harbor by using an agent.
 The agent delivered them to us personally.

 Entering the ferry to take us from Yantai to Dalian